pytroll/satpy/doc/source/readers.rst

     * ``satellite_actual_longitude/latitude/altitude``: Current position of the satellite at the time of observation in geodetic coordinates (i.e. altitude is relative and normal to the surface of the ellipsoid).
-    * ``satellite_nominal_longitude/latitude/altitude``: Centre of the station keeping box (a confined area in which the satellite is actively maintained in using maneuvres).
+    * ``satellite_nominal_longitude/latitude/altitude``: Center of the station keeping box (a confined area in which the satellite is actively maintained in using maneuvres).
 Inbetween major maneuvres, when the satellite is permanently moved, the nominal position is constant.
     * ``nadir_longitude/latitude``: Intersection of the instrument's Nadir with the surface of the earth.
-May differ from the actual satellite position, if the instrument is poiting slightly off the axis (satellite, earth-centre).
+May differ from the actual satellite position, if the instrument is pointing slightly off the axis (satellite, earth-center).
 If available, this should be used to compute viewing angles etc. Otherwise, use the actual satellite position.
-    * ``projection_longitude/latitude/altitude``: Projection centre of the re-projected data.
+    * ``projection_longitude/latitude/altitude``: Projection center of the re-projected data.
 This should be used to compute lat/lon coordinates.
-Note that the projection centre can differ considerably from the actual satellite position.
+Note that the projection center can differ considerably from the actual satellite position.
 For example MSG-1 was at times positioned at 3.4 degrees west, while the image data was re-projected to 0 degrees.
     * [DEPRECATED] ``satellite_longitude/latitude/altitude``: Current position of the satellite at